Looking for central London Pilates classes? Pilates Klinik offers something for every ability level.

 Class sizes are limited to six.
 We like to keep our group sizes small as we feel this allows us to offer better guidance to individual class members.
 Our clients benefit from the kind of close guidance normally associated with 1-to-1 classes with the added value of group class prices.
 If you would prefer 1-to-1 guidance, we also offer private classes.

-Yes.
-We welcome all abilities here at Pilates Klinik, from beginners right through to pilates experts.
-If you have never set foot in a pilates studio before, we recommend you familiarise yourself with the basics of the reformer machine and pilates in general before joining a group class to make sure you get the most from the lesson.
+We recommend all new first-timers attend a beginner session first to familiarise yourself with the basics of the reformer machine and pilates in general before joining a class to make sure you get the most from the lesson.
 If you’d like some help understanding the foundations of pilates and the reformer method, you could choose one of our 1-to-1 sessions as an introduction.

 Paying for classes is as easy as heading to our timetable page and selecting the class or class pack you would like.
 You can then pay securely and easily online.
 All major credit and debit cards are accepted and payments are submitted encrypted via our secure payment partner.
 All bookings must be made in advance as popular classes frequently sell out and private sessions must be arranged.